 Financing options for Pre-Sale in the Riviera Maya

 One of the perks of purchasing pre-sale real estate in the Riviera Maya is that the prices are usually lower and they offer different payment options during construction.
-The developers of pre-sale usually offer payment options with a down payment, secondary payments during construction and a final payment on completion.
-This gives the buyer more time to pay off their property without facing high interest rates.
+The developers of pre-sale usually offer payment options with a down payment, secondary payments during construction, and final payment on completion.
+This gives the buyer more time to pay off their property without facing high-interest rates.
 If you choose to pay 50% or higher as a down payment, the total cost of the property usually drops slightly, saving you money in the end.